Table of Contents

 Sales Processing and Checkout

-A POS system simplifies checkout by scanning items, applying discounts, calculating taxes, and accepting multiple payment methods, making sure that it is faster and with more accurate transactions.
+A POS system simplifies checkout by scanning items, applying discounts, calculating taxes, and accepting multiple payment methods, ensuring faster and more accurate transactions.

 Inventory Management